NoellePatterson/ffc-readme/peak-magnitude-flows/frequency.md

 #### Definition

-Peak flow frequency is peak magnitude flow component that calculates the number of times that flow crosses over the flow threshold during a water year for the \(2nd, 5th, 10th, and 20th percentile\) exceedance flows over the period of record.
-This metric is measured in counts (number of occurrences).
+Peak flow frequency is the number of times that flow crosses over an exceedance flow threshold \(2nd, 5th, 10th, or 20th percentile\).
+This metric is measured in frequency count (number of occurrences).

 #### Steps